 But if you are reading this article, chances are you are already a creative person.
 You are probably aware that the atmosphere in your home can have a strong impact on how you think and feel.
 Your home is an extension of your tastes and should speak to who you are.

-If you are considering a nature themed photography print for your home but find the process overwhelming, the following tips, theories, and ideas may prove helpful.
+If you are considering a large nature themed photography print for your home but find the process overwhelming, the following tips, theories, and ideas may prove helpful.

 Creating A Focal Point

 One of the main goals in choosing a print is to create a focal point in your room.
 When you examine the image below, what is the first thing that you notice?
-My guess is the giant print of the Japanese maple tree!
+My guess is the large print of the Japanese maple tree!
 That is the room’s focal point.

 Neutral walls are often the best way give your photography print the attention it deserves.
 Without any color behind it competing for recognition, this art piece becomes an unmistakable focal point.